Frequently Asked Questions for Parents

 - Families registering multiple children receive a discount of $50-$170, depending upon length of session.
 The discount applies to the session with the lowest cost.

 - Eligible military families receive a discount off of tuition.
 Please contact the camp office to determine eligibility.

 - Families receiving financial assistance are not eligible for these discounts.

 When is my balance due for camp?
-All camp balances are due May 1, 2020.
+All camp balances are due May 3, 2022.
 Registrations made after the deadline will require payment in full at least two weeks prior to camp.
 To make a credit card payment anytime, log into your Camp Abnaki account, stop by the Greater Burlington YMCA or call our business office at 802-652-8180.
 To make a payment for camp click here.

 What forms of payment do you accept?
 You can pay for camp by cash, check, or one of the following credit cards: VISA, Mastercard, Discover Card, or American Express.
 Click here to make a payment.